-No disrespect to my home state of Illinois, but the prairie land is not the first place that comes to mind for diverse landscape.
-I was proven wrong this weekend when exploring Shawnee National Forest in Southern Illinois.
+No disrespect to my home state of Illinois, but the prairie land is not the first place that comes to mind for diverse landscapes.
+I was proven wrong this weekend when making a trip from Chicago to Shawnee National Forest in Southern Illinois.

 Day One – Garden of the Gods Country